SAP-samples/ui5-cap-event-app/README.md

  * Advantage: the `ts-types-esm` packages are the best-quality type definition files, the ones the UI5 team is focusing on.
 While the `ts-types` packages are also automatically updated with every new UI5 release, there might be some TypeScript glitches inside which are not fixed with priority.
  * Disadvantage: The "-esm" definitions define only ES6 modules, not the legacy global names of UI5 classes (like "sap.m.Button" in the global namespace).
 This makes referencing types in the JSDoc comments a bit ugly.
 Instead of `@type {sap.m.Button}` one has to write `@type {import('sap/m/Button').default}`.

-We are using the SAPUI5 type definitions in this document, but if you are only using controls contained in OpenUI5, you can also just use the OpenUI5 type definitions ([`@openui5/ts-types-esm`](https://www.npmjs.com/package/@openui5/ts-types-esm)).
+We are using the SAPUI5 type definitions in this document, but if you are only using controls contained in OpenUI5, you can also just use the OpenUI5 type definitions ([`@openui5/ts-types-esm`](https://www.npmjs.com/package/@openui5/ts-types-esm) or `@types/openui5`).

 ### Add the `tsconfig.json` File